 A wall of basalt columns on Fróðárheiði heath

-The housewife at Fróðá, a woman named Þuríður, heard of Þórgunna's arrival, as well as the fact that she owned some luxury items, which might not have been seen before in Iceland.
+The housewife at Fróðá, a woman named Þuríður, heard of Þórgunna's arrival and that she owned some luxury items, which might not have been seen before in Iceland.

 Fróðárheiði heath in Snæfellsnes

-So Þuríður went to Rif to meet up with Þórgunna on her ship to see firsthand and even buy some of these items.
+So Þuríður went to Rif to meet up with Þórgunna on her ship, to see these items firsthand and even buy some.

 Þórgunna did not want to sell her things, so Þuríður invited her to stay at Fróðá, as she thought she might acquire some of these beautiful possessions if Þórgunna were to stay with her.